Thomas Mowbray, 1st Duke of Norfolk: Career to 1390

-Mowbray remained high in royal favour following the death of his wife, and he was elected to the Order of the Garter in October the same year, even though he was militarily unproven.
+Mowbray remained high in royal favour following the death of his wife, and he was elected to the Order of the Garter in October 1383, despite his military inexperience.
 The King granted him grace and favour rooms at the royal palaces of Eltham and Kings Langley.
-Reflecting his role as an important courtier, Mowbray accompanied Richard on his tour of East Anglia in 1383.
-His closeness to the King drew the opprobrium of the King's uncle, John of Gaunt, Duke of Lancaster—probably the most powerful man in the Kingdom after the King—upon him.
-Gaunt accused Mowbray, along with Robert, Earl of Oxford and William, Earl of Salisbury of plotting against the King.
-Gaunt himself was becoming increasingly unpopular and had withdrawn from the council.
-As a result, says the chronicler Thomas Walsingham, Mowbray, de Vere and Montacute plotted to kill the duke in February 1385.
-The King held jousts between the 13th and 14th of the month, and Gaunt's murder was to be committed on the 14th; it is possible that Richard did not disapprove, such had relations between him and his uncle broken down.
-Originally, this had been over foreign policy; Gaunt favoured a restoration of the war with France, while Richard was keen to invade Scotland Gaunt had also recently told Richard that he viewed the King's advisors as "unsavoury", and Mowbray and his friends deliberately exacerbated the two men's antagonism by proffering a series of accusations against the duke.
-Gaunt received a forewarning of the attack, however, and fled in the night.
+As an important courtier, Mowbray accompanied Richard on his tour of East Anglia in 1383.
+His closeness to the King drew the opprobrium of his uncle, John of Gaunt, Duke of Lancaster—the most powerful man in the Kingdom after the King.
+Gaunt accused Mowbray, along with Robert, Earl of Oxford and William, Earl of Salisbury of plotting against Richard.
+Gaunt had fallen out of favour with his nephew and had withdrawn from the council.
+In retaliation for his accusations, says the chronicler Thomas Walsingham, Mowbray, de Vere and Montacute plotted to kill the duke in February 1385.
+The King held jousts between 13 and 14 February and Gaunt's murder was to be committed on the 14th; it is possible that Richard did not disapprove, such had relations between him and his uncle broken down over military policy.
+Gaunt told Richard that he viewed the King's advisors as "unsavoury"; Mowbray and his colleagues lodged a series of further accusations against the duke.
+Gaunt received a warning of the attack at the joust and fled on the night of 14 February.